5orenso/node-express-boilerplate/README.md

 Helper modules in use:

-__JSHint__
-A tool that helps to detect errors and potential problems in your JavaScript code.

 __Grunt__
 The Javascript task runner.
 In one word: automation.
 The less work you have to do when performing repetitive tasks like minification, compilation, unit testing, linting, etc, the easier your job becomes.

 __Buster.js__
 A browser JavaScript testing toolkit.
 It does browser testing with browser automation (think JsTestDriver), QUnit style static HTML page testing, testing in headless browsers (PhantomJS, jsdom), and more.

-__JSCS__
+__ESLint__
-JSCS is a code style linter for programmatically enforcing your style guide.
+ESLint is a code style linter for programmatically enforcing your style guide.

 __Istanbul__
 A Javascript code coverage tool written in JS.